By Francis Chu, Ex-member of AMAP

 If all riders simply give ways to pedestrians, chances of accidents will be drastically reduced. – Francis Chu 2018-12-17

 Over the last few years, due to the lack of clear priority for pedestrians, some selfish (fast) riders feel that they have equal right and demand pedestrians to give way.
 Such mindset is the root cause of many unnecessary accidents.
+You can get compensated after truck accident in Wilmington, and get help from lawyers.

 I agree with the readers of TODAY newspaper (2018-12-17), that “registration of e-scooters and penalties are not enough as safeguards for pedestrian safety”.